atuljha-tech/Bot-To-Agent-Hackathon/README.md

 You² creates a **Digital Twin** of the user.

-It learns:
+A Digital Twin is a personalized AI identity model trained on:

-- your goals
+- goals
+- habits
-- work style
+- workflow style
-- productivity rhythm
+- focus rhythm
 - distractions
 - communication tone
+- priorities
 - strengths
-- weak points
-- priorities
+- weaknesses
-- habits over time
+- productivity patterns over time

-Then it acts like an intelligent operator for your life.
+Instead of generic advice, You² gives **personalized intelligence**.

 ---